Reviews of The Incal (1980) and related work

 John Difool, a lowly “investigator” of the Technocity on Ter (Terra) 21, is swept up in a torrent of upheavals surrounding the two Incals, mysterious pyramidal artefacts of galactic significance.

 Giraud’s work on the first few pages is similar to The Long Tomorrow (1976): Brilliantly evocative stuff following a sleazy private-eye Picaro through the weird hyperurban future.
-Jodorowsky injects his mystical allegories into it: The phallic ships, the black and white Incals which are the world eggs of mythology and split Difool into imps of Empedocles’s four elements, from which Hippocrates and Galen derived their prototypal humourism.
+Jodorowsky injects his mystical allegories into it: The phallic ships, the black and white Incals which are the world eggs of mythology and which split Difool into imps of Empedocles’s four elements, from which Hippocrates and Galen derived their prototypal humourism.
 The two creators use their wide canvas to rework their thoughts on their own doomed adaptation of Dune (1965), complete with a mentat (here “mentrek”), a leveled combat-training robot like the one Alia uses in Dune Messiah (1969), and a scheme to breed the saviour of the galaxy.

 Difool the everyman veers deliberately off model as he takes the hero’s journey, while the Metabaron starts out as a superhero with the superiority of Herbert’s Muad'Dib.
 The female characters have even less depth, despite the plot centrality of two androgynes, one of which resembles Aristophanes’s jocular account of the primordial human race in “Symposium” (ca. 385–370 BCE).
 The corruption of this latter androgyne by “the darkness” in volume 4 corresponds roughly to Baron Harkonnen’s takeover of Alia.
 It’s all a little like Zardoz (1974), liberated from the need for a moviemaking budget.